 Quick guide for creating a new SLA policy:

-- Navigate to the Admin > General Settings > SLA and OLA policies.
+- Navigate to the Admin > Service management > Service Desk settings > SLA and OLA policies.

 - Choose New SLA policy.

 - Give a new name to the policy you are creating and a brief description about it.

 - Now for each priority level, choose the ticket response time, resolution time, whether the SLA is in business or calendar hours.

 The escalation rules can also be established when creating custom SLAs.
 For example, you can choose who you want to escalate the ticket to when the ticket hasn't been resolved for a specific time interval.